Getting On (American TV series)

 Getting On is an American television comedy series based on the British series of the same name, created and written by Mark V. Olsen and Will Scheffer.
-The series aired on HBO from November 24, 2013, to December 13, 2015, for three seasons each containing six episodes.
+The series aired on HBO from November 24, 2013 to December 13, 2015; it had three seasons, each containing six episodes.
 The show has garnered positive reviews from critics.
 It stars Laurie Metcalf, Alex Borstein, Niecy Nash, and Mel Rodriguez.

 Premise

 The series is set in the Billy Barnes Extended Care Unit of the down-and-out Mount Palms Memorial Hospital in Long Beach, California.
 The show follows the lives of the staff involved in the ward's daily operation, specifically Dr. Jenna James (Laurie Metcalf), the ward's director of medicine; Dawn Forchette (Alex Borstein), the head nurse; Didi Ortley (Niecy Nash), a nurse; and Patsy De La Serda (Mel Rodriguez), the supervising nurse.